There are no products in your shopping cart.

 Every woman's screening history is different and offering a cervical screening when she is (or might be) pregnant will be dependent on this history.
 If you have had abnormal result in the past, have never had a cervical screening or have not attended previous invitations for screening then you should consult your doctor or practice nurse to ask for advice.

 Yes.
 All women, regardless of their sexual orientation, who are over the age of invitation should have regular cervical screening.
 Most cervical abnormalities are caused by persistent infection with HPV.
-As HPV can be transmitted through skin-to-skin contact in the genital area, gay women are equally at risk of contracting HPV and experiencing abnormal cervical changes and, thus, should always attend when invited for cervical screening.
+As HPV can be transmitted through skin-to-skin contact in the genital area, women from the LGBTQ community are equally at risk of contracting HPV and experiencing abnormal cervical changes and, thus, should attend when invited for cervical screening.

 A small minority of women may not need a cervical screening.